George Clooney's 'Catch-22' reflects on 'insanity' of war

 Clooney, 57, last appeared on television 20 years ago as Dr. Doug Ross in hit medical drama “ER.”
 He then built a successful film career with movies including “Ocean’s Eleven,” “Gravity” and “Up in the Air.”

 “I don’t care about the medium,” Clooney said.
-“I just care about the quality of the work and what we’re able to do.”
+“I really don’t.
+I just care about the quality of the work and what we’re able to do.”
+(Reporting by Lisa Richwine; Editing by David Gregorio)